Mining History Association

 The Mining History Association (MHA) Research Grant Program is open to all who are currently engaged in or who plan to conduct mining history research, including graduate students, academic scholars, public sector professionals in related disciplines, independent scholars, writers, and educators.
 Research may focus on technology, business, social and cultural life, the environment, or any other aspect of mining, its associated industries, and its communities.
 The MHA does not discriminate on the basis of race, creed, age, national origin, sexual orientation or disability.

 Funds are awarded on a competitive basis.
 The Grants Committee, at its discretion, may make up to three grants per year.
 Funding may vary, up to a maximum of $750 per grant.
 The amount of each award will be determined by the Grants Committee on the basis of available funding, the grant criteria as indicated below, and on individual budget priorities.
-Announcement of the winner(s) will be made as quickly as possible, so that funds may be used in preparation for the MHA Annual Conference in the year following the award (Telluride, Colorado, June 9-12, 2016).
+Announcement of the winner(s) will be made as quickly as possible, so that funds may be used in preparation for the MHA Annual Conference in the year following the award (Fairbanks, Alaska, June 15-18, 2017).

 Criteria for selection include the following: